MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-schedule-board-configure-service-activity.md

 In the schedule board, you can do the following tasks and activities:

-- View your organization's daily, weekly, and monthly schedule of appointments and service activities.
+- View your organization's daily, weekly, and monthly schedule of service activities.

 - View work schedules and service activity schedules for a variety of resources.

-- Create new appointments and schedule service activities.
+- Schedule service activities.

 - Change the status of an existing service activity.